Are you looking for ways to save on energy in your home?

 28. Winter Fuel Payment

-This scheme is designed to help older people keep warm during the winter.
+This scheme is designed to help older people with their energy bill payments.
 Alternatively, if you’re not getting pension credit but are claiming other benefits, Cold Weather Payment grants may be worth looking into.

 29. Get help with your energy bills from your energy supplier or a local charity